 Clearly, rule (Local) extends rule (Comm), so that communication in BA is at least as powerful as communication in MA.
+Note that pure BA (i.e. BA without communication) is the same as pure boxed MA.

 Barbs are defined as for MA.